lsst-sims/sims_featureScheduler_runs2.0/README.md

 # rolling bulge

 Like the baseline, but split the MW bulge in half and roll there as well.
+The SCOC requested a 6-stripe bulge rolling, but that's not going to be difficult to work with pairs.

 # roll_early

 Similar to the baseline, but begin rolling earlier so an additional season of rolling gets completed.

 # vary_gp